gustabmo/zadmis/README.md

   - the list id - easiest way is to open a Trello card in the list, click Share then Export JSON and search for "idlist"
   - the API key and API token - create a Trello power up and things should be straightforward from there
 2. on gmail, configure a filter that will put a label "zadmis-to-send" on the emails you want to go into Trello cards
-3. on <https://script.google.com>, create a new project named "zadmis"
+3. on the [AppsScript Google site script.google.com](https://script.google.com) create a new project named "zadmis"
 4. get Code.gs from the repository and copy/paste its contents into your appsscript project's Code.gs file.
 5. create a private.gs file (see private-template.gs for a template) with the private info you got from Trello on the first step
 6. on the [AppsScript Google site](https://script.google.com), configure the zadmisSearchToSend() function to be run periodically (I used every 15 minutes)